 This time around, we were much happier with the batts and loose fill from Havelock Wool.
 Besides being more impressed with the product itself, these guys obviously care a lot about their process and environmental impact from start to finish and are incredibly knowledgeable about all aspects of their wool.
 Being able to call Josh up and chat about installation, amounts, and curiosities was really reassuring and took much of the guesswork out of a nebulous part of the van building process.
 They have insulated their own Sprinter Van and have helped many customers with hands-on insulation so they totally get it.
 They are also outdoor enthusiasts themselves, so we immediately felt like they understood the way we use our van and the practical issues we face when making buildout decisions.
 Their phone numbers are published on their website and they encourage you to give them a call to discuss any questions before you buy!

 Now, onto one very controversial part of our process.
 We decided to totally eliminate Reflectix from our walls and ceiling on this van conversion.
 We are still using the silver bubble wrap for window shades, but we are using wool as our sole insulator in the interior surfaces.
 We realize that many vanlifers will disagree with us here.
 However, after a few discussions with Josh at Havelock, we are convinced that the Reflectix is a waste of time, money, and space when it comes to the walls/ceiling of a van.
 Honestly, we’re not thermal engineers or insulation experts.
 However, we trust the guys at Havelock and have been super happy so far with our walls that are only insulated with wool.
-We haven’t been through a winter yet, but we’re sold on the wool-only method and we’ll let you know if anything changes.
+After having been through a couple years worth of hot summer days and frigid winter nights, we're sold.

-If you have specific questions about how wool insulation functions or how it might be applied to your van conversion (or other project) we would encourage you to check out these resources and give Josh at Havelock a call with questions.
-Again, we are not experts and can do our best to share our personal experiences, but they have far more knowledge and real-life experience than we do and can probably help way more than we’ll ever be able to.
+If you have specific questions about how wool insulation functions or how it might be applied to your van conversion (or other project) we would encourage you to check out the Havelock website and get in touch with them with your questions.
+Again, we are not experts and have done our best to share our personal experiences, but they have far more knowledge and real-life experience than we do and can probably help way more than we’ll ever be able to.

 Havelock's website and some basic wool insulation knowledge: